We provide cutting-edge treatment and education in new and innovative ways to reduce fracture risk and improve quality of life.

 Women’s College hospital offers Bone Mineral Density tests using dual energy X-ray absorptiometry (DXA).

-- For health professionals interested in referring a patient for a BMD Test, please complete a BMD Appointment Referral Form.
+For health professionals interested in referring a patient for a BMD Test, please complete the referral form on the “for providers” tab

 What is a Bone Mineral Density Test?